audioxide/data/data/posts/20170201-reviews-bjork-homogenic.md

   understood as the point at which she realised this – declaring herself 'The Hunter' – and the nadir of her brilliant work.
 week: 83
+blurb: Homogenic is a stunning work.
+The music of Björk, who is righty credited as one of the most creative and unique artists of the past few decades, can often defy categorisation, but there is little doubt that her third studio album benefits from a coherence often missing from the majority of her other records.
 ---
 author: ANDRÉ
 review: >-